PSK Automatic Propagation Reporter -- for Developers

 Header

 The header contains the overall length of the packet.
 It also contains a sequence number and the time of transmission.
 All times are 'unix times' — i.e. the number of seconds since 1/1/1970 00:00 UTC.
 This is the value returned by the unix function time(0).
-The sequence number allows detection of missed and duplicate packets.
+The sequence number allows detection of missed and duplicate reports.
+The sequence number is incremented by the number of reports -- i.e. the sequence number is the count of reports and not the count of packets.

 00 0A ll ll tt tt tt tt ss ss ss ss ii ii ii ii